failsafe-go/failsafe-go.dev/cache.md

 1. TOC
 {:toc}

-[Cache policies][CachePolicy] prevent unnecessary load by caching execution results and returning previous execution results, when possible.
+[Cache policies][CachePolicy] limit unnecessary load by caching and returning previous execution results, when possible.

 ## Usage

-Creating and using a [CachePolicy] for a cache is simple:
+Creating and using a [CachePolicy] for a [cache] is simple:

 ```go
 // Store connections under the "connection" key in the cache